Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Conclusions

 \end{enumerate}

-Although our analyses have focused on ASTRO-H, some of these results are broadly applicable to future X-ray missions, such as {\em Athena}+\footnote{\url{http://athena2.irap.omp.eu/}} and {\em SMART-X}\footnote{\url{http://smart-x.cfa.harvard.edu/}}.
-Future missions will improve sensitivities and angular resolutions, produce spatially-resolved velocity structure in the ICM, and enable measurements of the ICM velocity power spectrum \citep{zhuravleva_etal12}.
-However, future measurements will be increasingly limited by systematic uncertainties (associated e.g., with multiphase ICM and dynamical state of clusters) rather than statistical uncertainties.
-Future work must address how to separate bulk and turbulent motions, how well do different codes agree on the gas velocity field, and what are the main drivers of bulk and turbulence motions.
+Although our analyses have focused on XARM, some of these results are broadly applicable to future X-ray missions, such as Athena\footnote{{http://www.the-athena-x-ray-observatory.eu/}} and Lynx\footnote{{https://wwwastro.msfc.nasa.gov/lynx/}}.
+The improved sensitivities and angular resolutions of the future missions should produce spatially-resolved velocity structure in the ICM \citep{biffietal13,fujitaetal05}, resolve the dissipation scales of ICM motions \citep{zuhoneetal16}, and probe the physical nature of the ICM plasma \citep{gasparichurazov13, gasparietal14} through the measurements of the ICM velocity power spectrum \citep{zhuravlevaetal12,zhuravlevaetal14}.
+However, the future measurements will be increasingly limited by systematic uncertainties (associated e.g., with multiphase ICM and dynamical state of clusters) rather than statistical uncertainties.
+Thus, future work must address how to separate bulk and turbulent motions, how well different codes agree on the gas velocity field, and what are the main drivers of bulk and turbulence motions.

-\acknowledgments We acknowledge Miyu Masuyama for her contribution to the early stage of this work and Eugene Churazov, Kyoko Matsushita, Takaya Ohashi, Andrew Szymkowiak and Irina Zhuravleva for discussions and/or comments on the manuscript.
-This was supported in part by JSPS, KAKENHI grant 25400231, NSF grant AST-1412768 \& AST-1009811, NASA ATP grant NNX11AE07G, NASA Chandra Theory grant GO213004B, the Research Corporation, and by the facilities and staff of the Yale Center for Research Computing.
+\begin{ack} We acknowledge Miyu Masuyama for her contribution to the early stage of this work and Eugene Churazov, Kyoko Matsushita, Takaya Ohashi, Andrew Szymkowiak and Irina Zhuravleva for discussions and/or comments on the manuscript.
+This was supported in part by JSPS, KAKENHI grant 2540023, 25247028, and 16K05295, NSF grant AST-1412768 \& AST-1009811, NASA ATP grant NNX11AE07G, NASA Chandra Theory grant GO213004B, the Research Corporation, and by the facilities and staff of the Yale Center for Research Computing. \end{ack}